 1952 – “Is vaccination a violation of God’s law forbidding the taking of blood into the system? … After consideration of the matter, it does not appear to us to be in violation of the everlasting covenant made with Noah, as set down in Genesis 9:4 nor contrary to God’s related commandment Leviticus 17:10-14” (The Watchtower, Dec.
 15, 1952, 764).

 1967 – “Is there any Scriptural objection to donating one’s body for use in medical research to accepting organs for transplant from such a source? … Those who submit to such operations are thus living off the flesh of another human.
 That is cannibalistic.
 However, in allowing man to eat animal flesh Jehovah God did not grant permission for humans to try and perpetuate their lives by cannibalistically taking into their bodies human flesh whether chewed or in the form of whole organs or body parts taken from others” (The WT, Nov.
 15, 1967, 702).

 1980 – “Some Christians might feel that taking into their bodies any issue or body part from another human is cannibalistic … Other sincere Christians today may feel that the Bible does not definitely rule out medical transplant of human organs … It may be argued, though, that organ transplants are different from cannibalism since the ‘donor’ is not killed to supply food.
 There is no Biblical command pointedly forbidding the taking in of other human tissue” (The WT, Mar.
 15, 1980, 31).

-How can they even apologise to those they have goaded on to a Christless eternity with a bogus promise of a living in an earthly paradise as reward for blind loyalty?
-This is why we must never allow sentiments, blind devotion or fear to deter us from questioning and critically examining the beliefs of any religious organization, no matter what grandiose claim they make.
+How can they even apologise to those they have been goaded on to a Christless eternity with a bogus promise of living in an earthly paradise as reward for blind loyalty?
+This is why we must never allow sentiments, blind devotion and fear deter us from questioning and critically examining the beliefs of any religious organization, no matter what grandiose claim they make.

 In Awake!
 No. 1, 2016 they state: